Ascension Providence Hospital School of Radiologic Technology

-- Official College transcripts.
+- Official College transcripts that demonstrate completion of:

-- A $40 Application fee.
-(Check or money order payable to "Ascension Providence Hospital".
+A $40 Application fee.
+(Check or money order payable to "Ascension Providence Hospital").

 One class is enrolled each year, with the program starting in September.
 Completed applications must be submitted by February 1 of each year.
 For a program brochure and application, contact Mary A. Kleven: Mary.Kleven@ascension.org or by telephone: 248-849-3293.